Contact the NJ Historical Commission

 Over the past year, the New Jersey Historical Commission (NJHC) conducted a comprehensive evaluation of its grant program.
 This kind of regular assessment is one way that

 the NJHC strives to makes its funding programs as current and effective as possible.
 The process included consulting a wide variety of grantees, applicants, potential applicants, and experts from various

 disciplines and geographic regions to gather input on how its popular grant programs could be strengthened further.
-The following proposed guidelines for the upcoming 2017 fiscal year – encompassing the
+The following guidelines for the upcoming 2017 fiscal year – encompassing the